-Toronto Hydro has a standby schedule requiring senior management, supervisory and operational staff to be available on a 24/7 basis to support with event restorations.
-Due to the expected severity of the event, Toronto Hydro also engaged additional crews and contractors to be available, if required.
+As stated above, Toronto Hydro did not have prior warning.
+However, the organization maintains standby schedule requiring senior management, supervisory and operational staff to be available on a 24/7 basis to support with event restoration.

 1.2 If the distributor did have prior warning, did the distributor issue any media announcements to the public warning of possible outages resulting from the pending Major Event?
 If so, through what channels?